-Things to Consider in Co-firin with Biomass
+Things to Consider in Co-firing with Biomass

 It seems that every day we hear more and more about "biomass" and renewable fuels.
 Environmental groups and many politicians are advocating the use of biomass.
-So let us take a few moments and discuss biomass and why it should considered and what the advantages and disadvantages are:
+So let us take a few moments and discuss biomass and why it should be considered and what the advantages and disadvantages are:

 First, biomass fuels are fuels derived from living (or once living) organisms such as wood, waste and alcohol.
-Thes fuels are used to generate electricity or heat.
-While traditional fossil fuels are also derived from organic matter, they are not considered renewable due to the geologic process in converting the matt to coal or oil.
+These fuels are used to generate electricity or heat.
+While traditional fossil fuels are also derived from organic matter, they are not considered renewable due to the geologic process in converting the matter to coal or oil.

 Next, you might be thinking, why should we use biomass fuels?
 There are several advantages:

-- Biomass fuels produce virtuall no sulfur emissions and requir no scrubbers or reagents to hel mitigate acid rain. - Biomass fuels "recycle" atmospheric carbon, minimizin manmade carbon dioxide emissions since zero "net" carbon dioxide is considered emitted during biomass combustion, i.e. the amount of carbon dioxide emitted is equa to the amount absorbed from t atmosphere during the biomast demand being from residential and commercial customers.
-The reduced nighttime demand is compounded by presently low natural gas prices.
-Therefore, the ability to turn large coal units down to lower loads and keep the "spinning reserves" of large coal units is important.
+- Biomass fuels produce virtually no sulfur emissions and require no scrubbers or reagents to help mitigate acid rain. - Biomass fuels "recycle" atmospheric carbon, minimizing manmade carbon dioxide emissions since zero "net" carbon dioxide is considered emitted during biomass combustion, i.e. the amount of carbon dioxide emitted is equal to the amount absorbed from the atmosphere during the biomass growth phase. - The recycling of biomass wastes mitigates the need to create new landfills and extends the life of existing landfills. - Biomass combustion produces less ash than coal and reduces ash disposal costs and landfill space requirements.
+Biomass ash when fired alone can also be used as a soil amendment in farm land.